radius-project/radius/docs/content/getting-started/create-environment.md

    az login
    ```

+   {{% alert title="RBAC requirement" color="warning" %}}
+   Radius environments on Azure currently require you to have *Owner* rights on your subscription.
+If you use a service principal for CLI authentication, ensure it also has *Owner* rights.
+This requirement is a temporary limitation.
+   {{% /alert %}}

 1. Create a Radius environment:

    The following command creates an environment in interactive mode and will prompt you for input like the name of a new Resource Group and location.
 If no environment name is specified, it will default to the Resource Group name.